graevy/quatloo/content/posts/internet.md

 - `seattle restaurants site:reddit.com` will only return results from reddit;
 - `seattle "vegan" restaurants -pinterest site:reddit.com` will give you reddit posts containing the word vegan about seattle restaurants that don't have pinterest anywhere in their body or title.

-I use duckduckgo, but it isn't much better than google.
 I find most people sitesearch reddit (appending site:reddit.com) to find product reviews that aren't sponsored.

 For approximate knowledge that isn't monetized, AI chatbots like chatGPT are a great way to search for things, because they're trained on the internet.
 I just searched "what is the purpose of magnetic eye shadow pallette"; I only saw ads.
 Here is a dialogue I just had with chatGPT: